jianghezhishi/Geography-as-Manifolds/README.md

 # Geography-as-Manifolds
 Code for the paper Geography as Manifolds.
+To reproduce the manifold patterns in this paper, please use version 0.22 of the sklearn library.
 ## Citing

 ### Bibtex